tgsm/TTR-Linux-CLI/README.md

 # TTR-Linux-CLI
-A launcher for Toontown Rewritten.
-The default one does not seem to like Linux...
+A command-line launcher for Toontown Rewritten.

 ## Usage
 Runs on Python 3.